Liam-Samsit/Liam-Samsit/README.md

 ## Heya 👋
-You can call me Liam—I'm a CS student interested in everything GameDev & Mobile Apps related
+You can call me Sam.
+I'm a CS student interested in everything GameDev & Mobile Apps related

 - 💻 I’m currently working in a team on a health diagnosis App, with ML-powered features